raviteja936/auto-ml-pytorch/README.md

 ## Introduction

-This is my code base for rapid prototyping and developing quick deep learning solutions.
+This is my code base for rapid prototyping of deep learning solutions.
+This helps me avoid writing hundreds of lines of boilerplate code for each new problem.
+The idea for creating this is inspired from AutoKeras and Uber Ludwig.

 ## Features